 Data analysis takes place in real time as data streams from the sensor chip in parallel from multiple nanopores.
 Therefore, a longer run enables more data points to be collected, more confidence about an observation to be achieved, more measurement accuracy to be obtained, and a greater range of analyses to occur.

 Run until... sufficient data

-- DNA sequencing: the system may process the sample until a minimum of tenfold read coverage over specified regions of interest has been seen, until a specific mutation has been observed in a sample or until enough sequence data has been collected to reliably assemble a sample against a reference.
+For example: the system may process the sample until a minimum of tenfold read coverage over specified regions of interest has been seen, until a specific mutation has been observed in a sample, or until enough sequence data has been collected to reliably assemble a sample against a reference.

 Real-time analyses can result in simpler workflows, for example the real-time assembly of reads during an experiment.